ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_matrix_addition_SOP.md

 ## Filling in metadata about the files

-For each file that is found, a row needs to be filled in the 'contributor_matrices_metadata_[MM]-[YYYY] for the appropriate release found in the [Contributor Matrices folder](https://drive.google.com/open?id=1FMjJwYamMyuCtNJoTiA30kM3vsL6Q8LD) in the Brokering folder.
+For each file that is found, a row needs to be filled in the `contributor_matrices_metadata_[MM]-[YYYY]` for the appropriate release found in the [Contributor Matrices folder](https://drive.google.com/open?id=1FMjJwYamMyuCtNJoTiA30kM3vsL6Q8LD) in the Brokering folder.

 | Field                       | Definition                                                                                                                   |
 |-----------------------------|------------------------------------------------------------------------------------------------------------------------------|